Hylinn/Minecraft-Forge-Mods/README.md

   * <a href="#water-1">Water</a>

   ###Description
 Elemental Wands adds wands for each of the five elements (Fire, Earth, Air, Wather, and Arcane).
-Each wand can be mabe out of one of the fove materials (Wood, Bone, Iron, Nether Quartz, and Gold) and can be enchanted with spells at any enchanting table.
+Each wand can be made out of one of the five materials (Wood, Bone, Iron, Nether Quartz, and Gold) and can be enchanted with spells at any enchanting table.

   ###Recipes
   Each recipe requires two of the base material and one of the elemental material to be made.